 Schedule a Free Consultation Today

 If you or a loved one have suffered from a pressure ulcer injury while in a hospital or medical facility in Palm Beach County or elsewhere in South Florida, our experienced medical malpractice lawyers are here to help.
 These types of injuries can cause lasting damage and are patently unacceptable within the standards developed by the medical community itself.
-Call us today, or fill out this secure online contact form, to schedule a free initial consultation to discuss your case.
+Call our Florida pressure ulcer injury lawyers today, or fill out this secure online contact form, to schedule a free initial consultation to discuss your case.
 For your convenience, we can travel to your home or medical facility if you are not well enough to travel, and we also speak both fluent Spanish and English.

 Frequently Asked Questions About Pressure Ulcer Injuries